 Document Validation

-Notaries validate documents by witnessing signatures, verifying identities, and ensuring signatories understand documents they’re signing.
+Notaries validate documents by witnessing signatures, verifying identities, and ensuring signatories understand the documents they’re signing.
 They prevent unauthorized signings by checking government-issued IDs for authenticity and comparing them to the person appearing before them.
 For example, in a real estate transaction, a notary confirms the identity of the seller and buyer, ensuring all parties acknowledge the agreement terms.

 Record Keeping

 Maintaining a detailed logbook is crucial for notaries in Michigan.
 This logbook serves as evidence of notarizations and includes entries such as the date, type of document, names of signatories, and identification method.
 The Michigan Secretary of State requires notaries to retain these records for future reference and compliance.
-Proper record keeping allows for verification if disputes arise, demonstrating due diligence in performing notarial acts.
+Proper record-keeping allows for verification if disputes arise, demonstrating due diligence in performing notarial acts.

 Maintaining Your Notary Commission